Seven officers fired over death of 26-year-old Texas man in police custody

 At 10:22 p.m., Scott became unresponsive while being placed on the restraint bed, Skinner said.
 He "immediately" received medical care, but was later pronounced dead at a local hospital.

 Skinner did not provide additional details about the four-hour period Scott was in custody.
-Seven officials had previously been placed on administrative leave over Scott's death.
+Seven officers had previously been placed on administrative leave over Scott's death.

 The Texas Rangers are investigating the incident, but have not yet released a report on the case.
 Skinner said video of the incident, which has not been shared publicly, has been given to the Rangers.